Rivaus/Learn-DOTS-City-Builder/Documentation/SystemPipline.md

   - Go Back Home System : in the afternoon, make citizens go back to their home
   - Go To Entertainment System : at evening or weekends, inhabitants can go to the theatre, concert, etc if they are close enough to.
   - Manager Citizen Health System : citizens can get sick (4 levels of sickness)
+  - Citizen Path Finder System : compute path from pathfinding requests added from (go to daily life and go back home system)
   - Move City Entities : move cars and inhabitants if they have a target